Which countries have tobacco dependence treatment guidelines

 They were written by professionals from the Mexican National Institutes of Health.

-Developed and approved government organization and implemented by the State organizations Funded by the ministry of health through funding the partnership on smoking cessation project (a platform of 25 organisations in health care (public and private) concerned with smoking and cessation).
+Funded by the ministry of health through funding the partnership on smoking cessation project (a platform of 25 organisations in health care (public and private) concerned with smoking and cessation).
 Produced under supervision of the Dutch Institute for Healthcare Improvement.
 They invited 20 research and medical scientific organisations to develop the guideline.
 Written for the whole healthcare system.
 Endorsed by all participating organisations.

 Funded by the NZ Ministry of Health for the whole country and healthcare system and endorsed by more than 20 professional bodies.